werbasinnotec/eventstore/Readme.md

 const es = require('innotec-eventstore');

 const options = {
-  rawDataCollectionName: 'rawdata',           // Optional - The collection name for the raw data
   eventsCollectionName: 'events',             // Optional - The collection name for the events
   snapShotCollectionName: 'snapshots',        // Optional - The collection name for the snapshots
   transactionsCollectionName: 'transactions', // Optional - The collection name for the transactions